JulianCataldo/web-garden/app/ScrollObserver/README.md

 });
 ```

-Then, use it like this in your templates:
+Then, use it like this in your stylesheets:

 ```scss
 nav {